-Community Data Archiving is a project co-organized by TRU members Michelle Murphy, Matt Price , and Patrick Keilty to archive government environmental and climate data vulnerable to becoming less public accessible or lost in the transition to the new presidential administration.
-This project is a subsidiary of EDGI and is in close collaboration with the DataRefuge project at University of Pennsylvania.
+- Environmental Data Archiving was s a project co-organized by TRU members Michelle Murphy, Matt Price , and Patrick Keilty to archive government environmental and climate data vulnerable to becoming less public accessible or lost in the transition to the new presidential administration.
+This project was part of EDGI and its Data Rescue work in collaboration with the DataRefuge project at University of Pennsylvania and the Internet Archive.

 In collaboration with Sebastian Gil-Riano, Shiho Satsuka, and Michelle Murphy, the project brought insights from postcolonial studies, indigenous studies, critical race studies, and feminist and queer studies to bear on the ways we follow and tell stories about technoscience